flanger001/gastracker/README.md

 + Expanding stations and entries to incorporate maintenance stops
 + [D3js](d3js.org) charts for visualization
++ Making a dashboard/profile interface
-+ Probably should write some tests I suppose. :-|
++ ~~Probably should write some tests I suppose. :-|~~ Friggin did it

 It can currently be seen at http://gas.daveshaffer.co.
  Feel free to create an account, or steal this and make your own.
+ If you do steal this and make it your own, make sure you set ENV variables in `.env`!
  Enjoy!